stevenarellano/stevenarellano/README.md

 ## About Me

 I'm here to develop personal projects, help professional enterprises, and copmete in hackathons!
-Follow me as I embark on mastering of **web development**, **web3 technologies**, and... **data structures and algorithms**.
+Follow me as I embark on the mastering of **web development**, **web3 technologies**, and... **data structures and algorithms**.

 ## Find me around the web at the following